 The monitor can be worn over a period of time that can vary from days to weeks.

-At Cardiac Partners, we combine the expertise and experience of our physicians with advanced equipment and software to offer a full range of cardiac studies, including the use of cardiac event monitors.
+At Cooper and Inspira Cardiac Care, we combine the expertise and experience of our physicians with advanced equipment and software to offer a full range of cardiac studies, including the use of cardiac event monitors.

 What to expect